SeanTomlinson30/seantomlinson30.github.io/_posts/2020-04-17-3D-Printing-Face-Shields.md

 The response and requests for face shields from care workers through my social media platforms since starting this has been overwhelming.
 I’m hearing horrendous stories of what staff are expected to do with wrong, inadequate, old, broken or non-existent PPE.
 My goal at the moment in addition to writing my thesis and finishing my PhD on time is to alleviate the concerns of our brave health works by providing them with functioning PPE.

-If your organisation needs help with PPE, please see ppe.doesliverpool.com
+If your organisation needs help with PPE, please see the [DoES site](ppe.doesliverpool.com)